mrcfps/WESUP/README.md

 - `checkpoints` directory stores all training checkpoints
 - `curves` stores learning curves for loss and all metrics
 - `params` stores CLI and configuration parameters
-- `viz` contains visualization of model predictions and whole image metrics
 - `source` stores a snapshot of all source code file
 - `history.csv` records the training history